bOti234/roguelike-game-with-pygame-library/README.md

 -Added option to upgrade a passive multiple times with a single function.

+### Update v1.2.3

+-Added some temporary images for two weapons that will be developed later.

+-Changed the quickly repeated shots feature in game, now it will be easier to work with and can be used for different types of weapons as well.

 ## TODO list:

 -Putting the exp orbs behind/under the enemies.
 Currently they are drawn over the enemies